-We are off to a great start in 2016 fundraising.
+We are wrapping up a great year in 2016 fundraising.
 We have already had our McMenamins West Linn Pub, Burgerville, and Five Guys Burgers and Fries benefits.
 Click here for a full list of our 2016 fundraisers.

 Computers for Kids Program Delivers 50th Computer

 For the past eleven years we have been delivering refurbished computers to families in the West Linn-Wilsonville School District.
 Our goal has been to enable the children in these families to benefit from having a computer at home for homework, research, and other tasks.